-- child's parent,

-- spouse or former spouse of the parent,

-- paramour or former paramour of the parent,

-- person 14 years of age or older responsible for the welfare of a child or having direct contact with children as an employee of child-care services, a school or through a program, activity or service such as a baby sitter or day care staff person, - individual residing in the same home as the child who is at least 14 years of age, or - relative who is 18 years of age or older who does not reside in the same home as the child, but is related within the third degree of consanguinity or affinity by birth or adoption to the child.
+- child's parent; - spouse or former spouse of the parent; - paramour or former paramour of the parent; - person 14 years of age or older responsible for the welfare of a child or having direct contact with children as an employee of child care services, a school, or through a program, activity or service, such as a baby sitter or day care staff person; - individual residing in the same home as the child who is at least 14 years of age; - relative who is 18 years of age or older who does not reside in the same home as the child, but is related within the third degree of consanguinity or affinity by birth or adoption to the child; or - an individual 18 years of age or older who engages a child in severe forms of trafficking in persons or sex trafficking, as those terms are defined under section 103 of the Trafficking Victims Protection Act of 2000 (114 Stat.
+1466, 22 U.S.C. § 7102).